austinntran/cs50wproject0/README.md

-  contains home/landing page for the project and introduces the project once more about.html: contains "About Me" page which contains information with lists and images
+  contains home/landing page for the project and introduces the project once more about.html: contains "About Me" page which contains information with lists and images cyber.html: contains "Cybersecurity Competitions" page which contains a styled table with my Cybersecurity Competitions links.html: contains "My Links" page with buttons that link externally to my social media and other online profiles